 After diving into Paul (and Moses's) cultural context(s) to show such a broad statement about women was in fact validated by culture, Webb concludes his discussion of this passage by positing:

 The best solution, then, is not to discount the historical teaching of the church but to say that the social data has changed from Paul's day to ours. [...]
 So the text was suitable and accurate in its day due to cultural factors of an associative nature.
 Applying 1 Timothy 2:14 today, however, requres that we move up the ladder of abstraction and work with the underlying transcultural principle: seek teachers and leaders who are not easily deceived.
 (230)

 |A neutral illustration picturing the "ladder of abstraction" (53).|

-Webb wraps up SW&H by suggesting the bulk of the data from the intrascriptural and extrascriptural criteria support egalitarian positions, but readily admits where the weak spots are and never completely eschews what he calls an "ultra-soft patriarchy" (many of the tenets of which are described quite thoughtfully in TTC's earlier post "Complementarian or Egalitarian?
+Webb wraps up SW&H by suggesting the bulk of the data from the intrascriptural and extrascriptural criteria support egalitarian positions, but readily admits where the weak spots are in his argument and never completely eschews what he calls an "ultra-soft patriarchy" (many of the tenets of which are described quite thoughtfully in TTC's earlier post "Complementarian or Egalitarian?
 Yes...
 And No" (which is not to suggest soft patriarchy is the author's position)).
 I greatly appreciate this about Webb, whose final chapter preceding his conclusion is called, "What If I Am Wrong?"
 Webb is honest, humble, and extremely serious about the authority of Scripture.